hazaraki/liverfucker/README.md

 Clone the repo and you're ready to go!

-To run Liverfucker locally, navigate to liverfucker directory and type:
+To run Liverfucker locally, navigate to the liverfucker directory in terminal and type:

     rackup